tudat-team/tudatpy/README.md

 [![Conda](https://img.shields.io/conda/pn/tudat-team/tudatpy?color=orange&logo=anaconda&style=for-the-badge)](https://anaconda.org/tudat-team/tudatpy)

-# TudatPy
+# tudatpy

-TU Delft Astrodynamics Toolbox in Python, or **TudatPy**, is a library that primarily exposes the powerful set of C++ libraries, [Tudat](https://tudat.tudelft.nl/).
+TU Delft Astrodynamics Toolbox in Python, or **tudatpy**, is a library that primarily exposes the powerful set of C++ libraries, [Tudat](https://tudat.tudelft.nl/).
 TudatPy aims at accelerating the implementation of Tudat simulations, providing and interface between Tudat and popular machine learning frameworks and establishing a platform to provide quality education in the field of astrodynamics.
 See the [documentation](https://ggarrett13.github.io/tudatpy/) for more.